Dental Fillings in Rockville, MD

 Is it bad to have a lot of dental fillings?

 No. Having a lot of dental fillings is not bad for you or your teeth.
 Fillings help your mouth recover from cavities and can prevent new ones from forming, along with good oral health practices.
-Fillings add more support to your teeth and keeps them strong and healthy.
+Fillings add more support to your teeth and keep them strong and healthy.

 Can a dental filling be redone?